mui/mui-x/docs/data/tree-view/rich-tree-view/headless/headless.md

 :::warning
 For now the context is private and cannot be accessed outside our own plugins.
-You need to modify the `useTreeItem` hook to return the value newly returned by your plugin.
+You need to modify the `useTreeItem` hook to return the new value returned by your plugin.
 :::

 ```tsx